Colour modes and systems

 Gold | + wealth, prosperity, valuable, traditional | – greed, dreamer

-Choosing a colour palette
+choosing a colour palette

-Once you’ve chosen a primary colour that best suits your purpose, you can select a palette of colour.
+Once you’ve chosen a primary colour(s) that best suits your purpose, it's usual to create a colour palette to work with.
 Here are a few tried and tested methods to help decide on an ideal colour palette:

 -